Skip to main content

 What an amazing program!
 Thank you to all the School Crashers contributors for making our newly created faculty recharge room a reality for the staff at Windsor Forest Elementary School.
 The staff looks forward to recharging here to focus on increasing student motivation and achievement.

-- Dr. Trikia G., Principal, Windsor Forest Elementary
+- Dr. Trikia G., Principal, Windsor Forest Elementary School

 WOWSA!
 What a remarkable transformation!
 Thank you for bringing our vision to fruition!
 Beyond all expectations!
 We can’t wait to restore and recharge with our new space.
 With heartfelt gratitude.